hsingh23/derpoker/README.md

 #derpoker

 derpoker is the nuclear option for that poke war you've been in on facebook.
-Just configure your facebook credentials and where you want to log your poking activity to and let the script do the rest.
+Just configure your facebook credentials and how you want to log your poking activity. derpoker takes care of the rest.

 ## Running the script